masagrator/Status-Monitor-Overlay/docs/modes.md

 ![screen image](https://github.com/masagrator/Status-Monitor-Overlay/blob/master/docs/fps.jpg?raw=true)

 It shows only FPS value in 31Hz + vsync signal.
-If games is not launched or plugin/SaltyNX not correctly installed, it will show always 0.0 value.
+If game is not launched or plugin/SaltyNX not correctly installed, it will show always 0.0 value.

 # Additional info